Q: How can I apply to the University of Maryland (UMD)?

 Q: How do I submit application documents like letters of recommendation and transcripts through the Coalition?

-The Coalition application has free, built-in tools that allow you to request that letters of recommendation and transcripts be sent directly from teachers and counselors.
-These items will appear in your Locker as received and you can include them when submitting their application, but you cannot view or edit these items.
-If these items are submitted through the Coalition, they will update in real-time in your application.
+The Coalition application has free, built-in tools that allow you to request that letters of recommendation and transcripts be sent directly from teachers and counselors to your desired schools.
+You will be able to request and direct these items at any point in the application process, even after your application has been submitted.
+Once submitted by your teacher/counselor, the documents will appear in your Locker as received and you can include them when submitting your application, however, you cannot view or edit these items.

 The University of Maryland will still accept application materials submitted through Naviance, Parchment and mail.
-For a list of acceptable submission methods, click here.
-Items submitted outside of the Coalition can take up to two weeks to process and reflect in the Application Tracker.
+For a list of acceptable submission methods, review our Submitting Documents page.
+Items submitted outside of the Coalition can take up to two weeks to process and reflect in your Checklist.

 Q: Can I submit more than two letters of recommendation?